beaumontlab/antonie/README.md

    suggest filtering instead: "Antonie is unhappy with the Phred scores at positions < 12".
  * BAM file output (smaller, compressed version of SAM)
  * Automated post-analysis of unmatched reads against Golomb compressed set of common contaminants
- * Utilize the extra information in paired-end reads
  * Detect indels of >1 nucleotide